LukeGarnham/Wired-and-Wiser-MS3/README.md

 ![Screenshot of the result when a page is not found after errorhandler 404 was set up](static/images/readme-images/page-not-found-after.png)

 #### Forms

+Aim:  All forms should work as expected - namely the **POST** methods in my Python functions pass valid data to the database.
+Users should not be able to submit forms with invalid data in fields or required fields missing.

+Methodology:  I will test each form in turn to ensure that users cannot submit invalid data and that when the website handles situations where users attempt to submit invalid data.
+To do this, I will isolate each field in turn by ensuring valid data is entered in all other fields.
+I will also review the backend (Python) code in my app.py file.
+Up to now, I have utilised the front end (HTML5) to apply data restrictions to the input fields.
+However, from conversations with my mentor, I understand that these can be easily bypassed thus it is critical that backend validation of data takes place.

+The following pages have forms which **POST** data:
+- Register Page
+- Sign In Page
+- Booking Page
+- Update Booking Page
+- Update Account Page

+Furthermore, I will test that the Delete Booking and Delete Account functions work correctly.
+These fucntions do not **POST** data to my database but they do delete data from it so it is equally important I validate them.

+Results:
+- **Register Page**:  I added some checks in the **POST** method of the (Python) register function.
+This function now validates the data the user submits to ensure it matches the format requested.
+The first and last names are passed to the validate_name function and the email address is passed to the validate_email function.
+If any of these results in a False result being returned, then the user is redirected to the Register page and a flash message informs them what invalid data they have entered.
+I have applied the same validation attributes to the input fields in the HTML5 code so the Python checks will only trigger if the user bypasses the frontend validation rules.
+The following inputs result in the form not being submitted:
+    - First or last name containing any numbers or special characters aside from a hyphen (-).
+    - First or last name being longer than 30 characters.
+    - Invalid email format.
+    - Email address already exists in *users* collection.
+    - Password shorter than 6 characters or longer than 15 characters.

+If all fields validate, a record is inserted into the *users* collection and the user is redirected to the Account page.

+If a user is already signed in, they cannot access the Register page and are instead redirected to their Account page.

+- **Sign In Page**:  The email address and password fields are validated by both the frontend (HTML5) and backend (Python) signin function.
+The following inputs result in the form not being submitted:
+    - Invalid email format.
+    - Password shorter than 6 characters or longer than 15 characters.
+    - Email address doesn't exists in *users* collection.
+    - The password doesn't match the corresponding record in the *users* collection.

+If both fields validate, the user is signed in.
+Their email address is stored in the session variable.
+The user is redirected to the Account page.

+If a user is already signed in but tries to access the Sign In page, they are redirected to the Account page.

+- **Booking Page**:

+- Update Booking Page
+- Update Account Page

 #### User Stories

 #### Valid Code

 #### Google Lighthouse Tool